jacobkap/crimebythenumbers/docs/subsetting.md

   + <=  Less than or equal to
   + \>=  Greater than or equal to

-Since many conditionals involve numbers (espcially in criminology), let's make a new object called "numbers" with the first 10 numbers to use in the examples.
+Since many conditionals involve numbers (especially in criminology), let's make a new object called "numbers" with the first 10 numbers to use in the examples.

 ```r